gmofishsauce/yarc/doc/ISA.md

 YARC has four general registers r0 through r3, four index registers ix0 through ix3,  and a few special registers.
 General register r3 is reserved for use as the program counter (PC).
 Index register ix3 is reserved for use as the stack pointer (SP).
 There is a flags register F containing the traditional C, Z, N, and V (Carry, Zero, Negative, Overflow) flags.
 There are also non-architectural registers holding an ALU input, the previous ALU output, and the currently executing instruction.

 The hardware dictates a number of restrictions.
 ALU operations take 2 cycles called "phase 1" (phi1) and "phase 2" (phi2).
-ALU operands may be registers, not memory.
+ALU operands may be general registers, not memory or index registers.
 The ALU has a transparent holding register that can be loaded from memory in a single cycle, but that cycle may not be either an ALU phase 1 or 2 cycle.
-Also, no register may be used in the same cycle that it is updated.
+Index registers may be incremented or decremented by small constants only.

+No register may be used in the same cycle that it is updated.
 The index registers have an incrementer/decrementer capable of adding the values -4 .. +3 to any index register.
-Index register increments also take two cycles, the second of which is a "dead" cycle (the system address bus is not driven).
+Index register increments also require a cycle which may not use an index register to address memory.

 ## Instruction set overview